-- 7.1.1 Every employee (other than a casual employee) covered by this Award shall at the end of each year of their employment be entitled to annual leave on full pay as follows: - (a) Not less than 5 weeks if employed on shift work where 3 shifts per day are worked over a period of 7 days per week; and - (b) Not less than 4 weeks in any other case. - 7.1.2 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.6) shall be paid for by the employer in advance: - (a) In the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award, at that excess rate; and - (b) In every other case, at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award. - 7.1.3 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall forthwith pay to the employee in addition to all other amounts due to them, their pay, calculated in accordance with clause 7.1.6, for 4 or 5 weeks as the case may be and also their ordinary pay for any public holiday occurring during such period of 4 or 5 weeks. - 7.1.4 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due, an amount equal to 1/9th of their pay for the period of their employment if they are an employee to whom clause 7.1.1(a) applies, and 1/12th of their pay for the period of their employment if they are an employee to whom clause 7.1.1(b) applies, calculated in accordance with clause 7.1.6. - 7.1.5 Unless the employee shall otherwise agree, the employer shall give the employee at least 14 days' notice of the date from which such employee's annual leave shall be taken.

-7.1.6 Calculation of annual leave pay
+- 7.1.1 An employee (other than a casual employee) covered by this Award shall, at the end of each year of employment, be entitled to annual leave on full pay of 152 hours. - 7.1.2 Leave debits Leave will be paid and debited on the basis of hours actually taken. - 7.1.3 Rostered day off arising from the implementation of the 38 hour week - (a) An employee will not derive any additional benefit for rostered days off falling within a period of annual leave. - 7.1.4 Such annual leave is exclusive of any public holiday which may occur during the period of that annual leave and shall be paid for by the employer in advance: - (a) in the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award at that excess rate; and - (b) in every other case, at the ordinary time rate of pay payable under clause 5.2 to the employee concerned immediately prior to that leave under this Award. - 7.1.5 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall immediately pay to the employee in addition to all other amounts due to the employee, the employee's pay, calculated in accordance with clause 7.1.9 for the employee's annual leave entitlements and also the employee's ordinary time rate of pay for any public holiday occurring during such period of annual leave. - 7.1.6 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due, an amount equal to 1/12th of the employee's pay for the period of the employee's employment. - 7.1.7 The employer may arrange for the annual leave to be taken during the Christmas period. - 7.1.8 All employees of the Crown shall have their annual leave entitlement debited by the number of ordinary hours they would have worked between Christmas Day and New Year's Day inclusive when there is a compulsory closure of Government establishments over the Christmas/New Year period. - 7.1.9 Calculation of annual leave pay

-In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments) shall be calculated as follows:
+In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments), shall be calculated as follows:

-- (a) Shift workers Subject to clause 7.1.6(c), the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or holiday shifts. - (b) Leading hands, etc. Subject to clause 7.1.6(c), Leading hand allowances and amounts of a like nature otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave. - (c) All employees Subject to the provisions of clause 7.1.6(d), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) The employee's ordinary wage rate as prescribed by this Award for the period of the annual leave (excluding shift premiums and weekend penalty rates); - (ii) Leading Hand allowance or amounts of a like nature; - (iii) A further amount calculated at the rate of 17 1/2 percent of the amounts referred to in clauses 7.1.6(c)(i) and 7.1.6(c)(ii). - (d) Clause 7.1.6(c) does not apply to: - (i) any period or periods of annual leave exceeding: - 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week;
+(a) Leading hands, etc.

+Subject to clause 7.1.9(b), leading hand allowances and amounts of a like nature otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave.

+(b) All employees

+Subject to clause 7.1.9(c), in no case shall the payment by an employer to an employee be less than the sum of the following amounts:

+- (i) the employee's ordinary wage rate as prescribed by the Award for the period of the annual leave (excluding week-end penalty rates); - (ii) Leading hand allowance or amounts of a like nature; - (iii) a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.9(b)(i) and (ii). - (c) Clause 7.1.9(b) shall not apply to the following: - (i) any period or periods of annual leave exceeding 152 hours in any other case;